Rohde0the0Resolute/Rohde0the0Resolute/README.md

-- 👋 Hi, I’m @Rohde0the0Resolute
+- 👋 Hi, I’m @thomas-rohde
 - 👀 I’m interested in solve problems and learn new things
-- 🌱 I’m currently learning C with CS50
+- 🌱 I’m currently learning Data Science in python
-- 💞️ I’m looking to collaborate on idk, something fun
+- 💞️ I’m looking to collaborate in something to help people
 - 📫 How to reach me thom.rtresolute@gmail.com